isthistheory1411/lbsp_baseline_mlp_v2/README.md

 9. [Example Usage](#example-usage)

 ## Overview
-The MLP_V2 model predicts the likelihood of each residue in a protein being part of a ligand binding site.
+The MLP (v.2) model predicts the likelihood of each residue in a protein being part of a ligand binding site.
 It uses pre-computed per-residue embeddings stored in HDF5 files and supports:

 1. HPC-ready training with mixed precision (`torch.cuda.amp`)
 2. Early stopping and class imbalance weighting